esphome/esphome-docs/components/climate/coolix.rst

 Due to the unidirectional nature of IR remote controllers, this component cannot determine the actual state of the device, and will assume the state of the device is the latest state requested.

+Optionally you can add a :doc:`/components/remote_receiver` component so the climate state will be tracked when it is operated with the original remote controller unit.

 .. figure:: images/climate-ui.png
     :align: center
     :width: 60.0%